5 Ways to Teach Children Gratitude

 There’s nothing more powerful in changing our lives than having an attitude of gratitude.
-But in today’s society, it is SOOOO easy to overwhelmed with wants, efficiency, and discontent.
+But in today’s society, it is SOOOO easy to get overwhelmed with wants, efficiency, and discontent.
 I love November because of Thanksgiving, but if you are like me, I don’t want November to be the only month my kids show thankfulness.
 You too?

 So here are 5 simple ways you can teach your children how to have a heart of thankfulness.
-I mean after all, those who are more thankful and content have an overall more satisfied and happier life (there’s tons of research out regarding how it effects so many areas of life like self-esteem, optimism, etc. Go check it out!)… And isn’t that what we want most for our children?
+I mean, after all, those who are more thankful and content have an overall more satisfied and happier life (there’s tons of research out regarding how it affects so many areas of life like self-esteem, optimism, etc. Go check it out!)… And isn’t that what we want most for our children?

 This one is SO simple and something I try to practice myself.
 Each day as I tuck my ids away to bed (or even periodically throughout the day), I’ll ask them to name something they are thankful for.
 Some of the answers are TO DIE FOR cute.
 Seriously!
 I think my son is thankful for garbage trucks nearly every day 😉

 This past year we’ve been attempting to make major changes in our clutter around the house.
 As a part of that, we’ve all given away a TON of stuff (Checkout my Clean in 15 if you want to ditch clutter).
 We encouraged the kids to choose one thing to give away each day.
 I was actually amazed at how little resistance we experienced from them.
 They were actually very excited to give to others.